-Rare variant of lichen planus (<1% of all lichen planus cases) with epithelial atrophy and focal hyperpigmentation; clinically similarities to the generalized lichen sclerosus et atrophicus can be found.
+Rare variant of lichen planus (<1% of all lichen planus cases) with epithelial atrophy and focal hyperpigmentation; clinically, similarities to generalized lichen sclerosus et atrophicus may be found.

-In particular the anular lichen planus tends to central atrophy of the lesions.
-Atrophy is also observed as a stage of healing of the planus lichen.
-In this respect, they also include disease states that occur in the course of a long-term lichen planus.
+In particular, anular lichen planus tends to show central atrophy of the lesions.
+Atrophy is also observed as a healing stage of lichen planus.
+In this respect, it also subsumes disease states that occur during the course of long-standing lichen planus.

-Atrophy is also observed in lichen planus infestation of the nails up to complete nail loss.
+Atrophies are also observed in lichen planus affecting the nails up to complete loss of the nails.